 Current Account Sustainability: Selected East Asian and Latin American Experiences

-A number of developing countries have run large and persistent current account deficits in both the late 1970s/ early 1980s and in the early 1990s, raising the issue of whether these persistent imbalances are sustainable.
-This paper puts forward a notion of current account sustainability and compares the experience of three Latin American countries --Chile, Colombia and Mexico--and three East Asian countries --Korea, Malaysia and Thailand.
+A number of developing countries have run large and persistent current account deficits in both the late seventies/early eighties and in the early nineties, raising the issue of whether these persistent imbalances are sustainable.
+This paper puts forward a notion of current account sustainability and compares the experience of three Latin American countries -- Chile, Colombia and Mexico -- and three East Asian countries--Korea, Malaysia and Thailand.
 It identifies a number of potential sustainability indicators and discusses their usefulness in predicting external crises.

 Suggested Citation: Suggested Citation